Technology

 1.2.
 Key features

-- Jinja2 templating: Flask leverages the Jinja2 template engine which has a fairly straightforward syntax and allows for the generation of dynamic content.
+• Jinja2 templating: Flask leverages the Jinja2 template engine, which has a fairly straightforward syntax and allows for dynamic content generation.

 1.3.
 Popular Flask extensions